 A full copy of the abstract and report can be found here:

 Homeopathy works – it’s its plausibility that is the problem

-A meta-analysis of a subset of eight ‘larger higher quality’ randomized controlled trials (RCTs), drawn from 110 matched RCTs each of homeopathy and conventional medicine, concluded that the results of the trials were consistent with the hypothesis that homeopathy is a placebo effect .
-This meta-analysis was criticized for the heterogeneity of the trials on which its conclusion was based (all eight were for different conditions).
+Moreover, a meta-analysis of a subset of eight ‘larger higher quality’ randomized controlled trials (RCTs); drawn from 110 matched RCTs each of homeopathy and conventional medicine; concluded that the results of the trials were consistent with the hypothesis that homeopathy is a placebo effect.
+However, this meta-analysis was criticized for the heterogeneity of the trials; on which its conclusion was based; (all eight were for different conditions).

-In an apparent paradox, the same meta-analysis concluded that homeopathy had a ‘substantial beneficial effect’ in acute upper respiratory tract infections (URTI), without evidence of positive bias.
-Other meta-analyses have reached similar conclusions [2, 3].
-There is evidence from clinical studies of varying designs that homeopathy may be effective in treating acute otitis media [4-6].
-Homeopathy is frequently prescribed for URTI by homeopathic GPs .
-There is also some evidence from western Europe that general practitioners (GPs) with homeopathic training prescribe fewer antibiotics than their counterparts in conventional medicine [8-10].
+In an apparent paradox; the same meta-analysis concluded that homeopathy had a ‘substantial beneficial effect’ in acute upper respiratory tract infections (URTI); without evidence of positive bias.
+Other meta-analyses have reached similar conclusions.
+Meanwhile, there is evidence from clinical studies of varying designs that homeopathy may be effective in treating acute otitis media.

-This might be a little bit off-topic, but you know what else really works?
+Nonetheless, this might be a little bit off-topic.
+But you know what else really works?
 Using this method to find out your body fat percentage.